Bhupesh-V/tutorialdb/CONTRIBUTING.md

 ```

 5. Make your changes.
-6. Push your changes to the main branch.
+6. Push your changes to your branch.
+7. Create a Pull Request against the master branch.